 To participate in this training, you must first have participated in a session of "Educators Responding to the Commercial Sexual Exploitation & Trafficking of Youth"

 Although our work is focused primarily on training facilitators to work with the youth they serve, we do provide direct youth education through our "Take On" program in certain situations.
 For example: an organization that offers summer programming with staff that changes each year.

 If you are interested in bringing a WTP trainer to work with youth in your program, contact us!

-For further information on the Professional Training Program or to request a presentation, please contact our Program Director, Brenna Doyle at firstname.lastname@example.org.
+For further information on any of the these trainings or to request a presentation, please contact our Program Director, Brenna Doyle at firstname.lastname@example.org.